guitarvydas/guitarvydas.github.io/_posts/2022-03-31-JS Objects.md

 - booleans - true/false - are probably atomic
 - strings are atomic - probably a blob of bytes
 - the two-slot tuple (struct) that represents objects is probably atomic
+- list cells are atomic

+- (arrays are made of atomic list cells)
+- (continguous arrays of objects can be optimized (to remove CDRs))

 ## Drawing - Atomic Structures
 ![atomic objects](/assets/js-object-atomic-structures.png)